-Early Hadith Literature and Sahih al-Bukhari: A Refutation of Sherif Gaber
+Early Hadith Literature and Sahih al-Bukhari: A Reponse to Sherif Gaber

-Replete with splashes of humour and adorned with a lively style, the videos of Egyptian atheist Sherif Gaber have helped rocket him into social media fame.
-Covering a variety of topics - from the supposed Syriac substratum of the Qur’an to the non-existence of the soul - Gaber aims to show his audience historical and scientific errors with Islam.
-A particular video of his entitled “the lies of al-Bukhari” piqued my interest, and so I wrote this article to convey my (admittedly extremely amateurish) thoughts on it — for his arguments are also utilised by Orientalists and Quranists.
+Replete with splashes of humour and adorned with a lively style, the videos of Sherif Gaber have helped rocket him into social media fame.
+Covering a variety of controversial topics - from the supposed Syriac substratum of the Qur’an, to linking the monstrous crimes of Daesh with normative practice of Islam, Gaber consistently reveals himself to be lacking in knowledge regarding these sensitive topics; his attempts remaining amateurish at best.
+A particular video of his entitled “the lies of al-Bukhari” piqued my interest, and so I wrote this article to convey my thoughts on the matter.
 Whilst the video has already been responded to in Arabic (with English closed captions), I felt as if there were some areas not covered in sufficient detail.
 Hopefully, this should rectify that.

 Writing of Hadith in the First and Second Centuries After Hijrah